4est-is-Forrest/square-iron/content/docs/about/overview.md

 ###### IT Support (I-II)

-Much of my first year with Atos was spent as a Tier I agent that occasionally came across Tier II issues.
-Two key factors helped me rapidly grow in and eventually out of this role very ; I was attending IT focused classes at NKU and I found I had both an strong interest and tenacious desire in finding answers.
+Much of my first year with Atos was spent as a Tier I agent that sometimes came across Tier II issues with our corporate and enterprise clients.
+Our communication mediums with users at the time were either phone or email.
+Two key factors helped me rapidly grow into and eventually out of this role.
+Firstly, I had started working on my IT focused degree at NKU during this time and secondly, I had (and still have) a tenacious troubleshooting nature.

+In retrospect, I think having the ability to take what I was learning in class and immediately apply it in my full-time IT work environment was immensely educational in understanding technologies I was using on both fronts in both an academic and practical capacity.